rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 }
 {{< /highlight >}}

 The data structure is not deeply nested anymore.
-It is easy to keep it immutable while you apply changes. {{% a_blank "Normalizr" "https://github.com/paularmstrong/normalizr" %}} is a powerful library, which helps you to normalize your data.
+It is easy to keep it immutable while you apply changes. {{% a_blank "Normalizr" "https://github.com/paularmstrong/normalizr" %}} is a powerful library, which helps you normalize your data.

 {{% chapter_header "Single Source of Truth" "redux-single-source-of-truth" %}}

 Normalized data helps you to keep your state in sync.
-Imagine again the backend request returns a deeply nested data structure of blog posts.
+Imagine again that the backend request returns a deeply nested data structure of blog posts.
 A blog post has an author, a list of comments, but this time each comment has an author as well.
 The comment author can be the same as the post author.

 {{< highlight javascript >}}
 {